-Create an Experience Duplicating a Checkout Button on a Cart Page
+Duplicate a Checkout Button on a Cart Page

 To increase chances of conversion on your site's cart page, you may want to increase the visibility of the checkout button by duplicating it elsewhere on the page.
 You can accomplish this goal by creating a custom Duplicate Element action that also retains its bindings to the cart form submit.
-This use case demonstrates exactly how to accomplish this goal with a custom action added to an experience.

 Creating the Duplicate Element Action